 Art Workshops for Groups

-The Musée’s art workshops offer visitors of all ages an opportunity to enhance their aesthetic experience by trying out various techniques, media and materials related to a concept or theme, according to the exhibitions presented.
+The MAC’s Art Workshops offer visitors of all ages an opportunity to enhance their aesthetic experience by trying out various techniques, media and materials related to a concept or theme inspired by the exhibitions presented.
 By encouraging artistic expression, they help develop participants’ desire and ability to create.
-In addition to these objectives, the workshops help demystify the creative process and make contemporary art more accessible through their hands-on approach.
+In addition to these objectives, the workshops help demystify the creative process and make contemporary art more accessible thanks to their hands-on approach.

 Schedule for preschool, elementary and secondary school groups

 Monday to Friday at 9, 9:30, 10:30 and 11 a.m., and 12:30, 1 and 2 p.m.

 Minimum age: four